 Con: Hurricanes Can Cause Problems

-Moving to Florida means you will quickly become familiar with hurricane season, which runs from June 1 through Nov.
+Among all the pros and cons of living in Naples, Florida, hurricanes may be the most “con.”
+Moving to the Sunshine State means you will quickly become familiar with hurricane season, which runs from June 1 through Nov.
 30 and peaks right around Labor Day with the most tropical activity.
 Remember, though, that while hurricanes are serious, there’s no need to live in fear or let them stop you from moving to the state.

 We recommend finding a weather forecaster you trust when a tropical storm or hurricane is approaching.
-You’ll need to remain more alert since you’re close to the coast, and pay extra-close attention to evacuation warnings that may be issued — and heed them.
-Have your hurricane kit ready and a plan in place — along with some snacks and plenty of margarita mix.
+You’ll need to remain more alert since living in Naples, FL, keeps you close to the coast, and pay extra-close attention to evacuation warnings that may be issued — and heed them.
+Have your hurricane kit ready and a plan in place — along with a well-stocked kitchen equipped with snacks and plenty of margarita mix.
 Because that’s how the locals do it.

 Pro: There’s a Strong Arts and Culture Scene